andrewlock/NetEscapades.EnumGenerators/README.md

 }
 ```

-If you create a "Flags" `enum` by decorating it with the `[Flags]` attribute, an additional method is created, which provides a bitwise alternative to :
+If you create a "Flags" `enum` by decorating it with the `[Flags]` attribute, an additional method is created, which provides a bitwise alternative to the `Enum.HasFlag(flag)` method:

 ```csharp
 public static bool HasFlagFast(this MyEnum value, MyEnum flag)
     => flag == 0 ? true : (value & flag) == flag;
 ```

+Note that if you provide a `[Display]` or `[Description]` attribute, the value you provide for this attribute can be used by methods like `ToStringFast()` and `TryParse()` by passing the argument `allowMatchingMetadataAttribute: true`.
+Adding both attributes to an enum member is not supported, though conventionally the "first" attribute will be used.

 You can override the name of the extension class by setting `ExtensionClassName` in the attribute and/or the namespace of the class by setting `ExtensionClassNamespace`.
 By default, the class will be public if the enum is public, otherwise it will be internal.